liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/upgrade-guides/lb-4.23-upgrade-guide.md

         ChecksumVersion.latest();
 ```

----
-In conclusion, Liquibase 4.23.0 brings significant enhancements to checksum handling, providing the capability to manage multiple checksum versions concurrently.
-This eliminates potential errors that occurred during checksum upgrades and ensures that no changesets are skipped.
-As you integrate this version, be sure to thoroughly review the code examples and understand the changes to adapt your practices accordingly.

 ## Questions and Problems
-If you have questions on the API changes or issues with your extension supporting Liquibase 4.23, don't hesitate to contact us by email, on [Discord](https://discord.com/login?redirect_to=%2Fchannels%2F700506481111597066%2F700506481572839505), or on the [Liquibase Forum](https://forum.liquibase.org/).</p>
+If you have questions on the API changes or issues with your extension supporting Liquibase 4.23, don't hesitate to contact us on the [Liquibase Forum](https://forum.liquibase.org/) or [Discord](https://discord.com/login?redirect_to=%2Fchannels%2F700506481111597066%2F700506481572839505).</p>